 While I’m doing this tutorial, I’m wearing permanent individual false eyelashes.

-What I did, was to apply mascara only in the outer lashes in an upwards direction, so all the attention goes to my elongated effect instead of the center of the eye.
+What I did, was apply mascara only to the outer lashes in an upwards direction, so all the attention goes to my elongated effect instead of the center of the eye.

-How do you apply highlither to lift your face?
+How do you apply highlighter to lift your face?